If you’ve ever been in debt, you probably know what financial stress feels like.

 There are multiple ways to help cope with stress and manage your financial stress.

-- The first step is to take stock of where you are with regards to your finances and general wellness.
+- The first step is to take stock of where you are with regard to your finances and general wellness.

 - Gather up your bills and debts and try to create a budget, cutting out nonessentials or even bills that can be postponed or lessened.